ndavol/nlp-with-ruby/README.md

 ## Contributing

+We are very glad to see you in this section and highly appreciate any help!

-We take care about the quality of this list.
+But we also take care about the quality of this list.
 If you want to contribute please

 - read carefully the [Contribution Guidelines](CONTRIBUTING.md) and
 - agree that your work will be published under the terms of the `CC0` license.